musicalmaya12/TeamRocket/README.md

 Meng Mu: Worked on the UI playlist view, made rest api call to Spotify API to fetch song links and attached them to each song to allow users to listen to it.

 ### Challenges
+* The sentence boundaries for lyrics posed a problem during processing.
+Lyrics sometimes continue on new line and sometimes bounded by only commas.
+We used new line boundary to store them, even if we are aware that a sentence boundary algorithm may provide a better performance
+* Flair uses 512 token length per block, as it uses BERT internally.
+We ignored lyrics with words over 512.
+A different token formatting or chorus inclusion may be good for future works.
+* Getting the lyrics data files posed a challenge as stated in the progress report.
+A dataset in a desired format may be a great task.
+* We explored other technics like topic modelling using TopicBERT and Sentence Similarity with Query Expansion.
+They proved to not really give good results because of the above two reasons.
+A further study on this may provide interesting results.

 ### References and Libraries
 Spotify API: https://api.spotify.com/